-To evaluate proboscis monkey habitat, we conducted a two-tier forest assessment on mangroves in the SLFR.
+To evaluate the proboscis monkey habitat, we conducted a two-tier forest assessment on mangroves in the SLFR.
 The first level was assessment using Google Earth Pro version 7.3.6.9796 (64-bit), while the second assessment involved ground truthing.
 Mangrove forest assessment was conducted in sites where the presence of proboscis monkeys has been verified.
-We utilized historical satellite imagery on Google Earth Pro to determine the disturbance history of proboscis monkey habitat.
-We categorized the vegetation into old-and young-mangroves in this level.
+We utilised historical satellite imagery on Google Earth Pro to determine the disturbance history of proboscis monkey habitat.
+We categorised the vegetation into old mangroves and young mangroves at this level.
 We then conducted ground truthing to validate the first assessment.
-We measured the diameter at breast height (DBH) of four to five mangrove stems where proboscis monkeys were spotted during the boat survey, and identified the species onsite.
-We also flew a drone (DJI Mavic 2 Pro) to capture aerial images of the mangrove forest.
+We measured the diameter at breast height (DBH) of four to five mangrove stems where proboscis monkeys were spotted during the boat survey and identified the species onsite.
+We also flew a drone (DJI Mavic 2 Pro; Shenzhen DJI Sciences and Technologies Ltd., China) to capture aerial images of the mangrove forest.

-There were no vegetation plots established for this study but we utilized unpublished datasets of mangrove vegetation from five ecological research plots that were set up by Joseph Tangah in 2021.
+There was no vegetation plots established for this study but we utilised unpublished datasets of mangrove vegetation from five ecological research plots that were set up by Joseph Tangah in 2021.
 These vegetation plots were circular in shape with a 15 m radius each, and represented the disturbed mangrove forest within Block A of the SLFR.
-Within these plots, all trees with DBH \geq 10 cm were enumerated and identified.
+Within these plots, all trees with DBH $\geq$ 10 cm were enumerated and identified.

-We also utilized datasets of undisturbed vegetation from five ecological research plots in Sepilok (Mangrove) Forest Reserve (SMFR), Sandakan, Sabah (Tangah et al. 2018).
-Since both vegetation datasets were derived from identical sampling protocols, we made a simple comparison on the DBH distribution classes between disturbed and undisturbed mangrove forests in the SLFR and SMFR, respectively.
+We also utilised datasets of undisturbed vegetation from five ecological research plots in Sepilok (Mangrove) Forest Reserve (SMFR), Sandakan, Sabah (Tangah et al. 2018).
+Since both vegetation datasets were derived from identical sampling protocols, we made a simple comparison of the DBH distribution classes between disturbed and undisturbed mangrove forests in the SLFR and SMFR, respectively.
 The latter is a home to a much larger proboscis monkey population on the east coast of Sabah.